onflow/flow-js-testing/docs/jest-helpers.md

 ## shallRevert(ix)

 Ensure interaction throws an error.
-You might want to use this to test incorrect inputs.
+Use this to test incorrect inputs.
+Returns Promise, which contains result, when resolved.

 #### Arguments